 Homeschooling is the most rapidly growing educational segment in the United States.
-An estimated 2.5 million students were homeschooled in 2019, and their numbers continue to rise.
+An estimated 2.5 million students were homeschooled in 2019, the year before the pandemic forced many students to learn from home.
+In 2021-22, the number was 3.1 million.
 A large number of families are choosing the homeschooling option, and online courses, group classes and boxed curricula are readily available.

 However, costs quickly add up and can be out of reach for many families.
 You can be frugal and still offer a great educational experience for your kids by keeping an eye out for deals and discounts.

-Used book stores: Used bookstores are a panacea for homeschooling families.
+Used bookstores are a gold mine for homeschooling families.
 Many have textbook and curriculum sections, but think beyond those.
 The best resources are often found in the fiction and nonfiction sections.
 Also, trade in your old books for store credit.
 You might find that you can get a steady stream of reading material without spending much, if any, money.

-Online courses: The number of free online resources is growing quickly.
+The number of free online resources is growing quickly.
 The most well-known is Khan Academy, which offers video lessons and exercises in math, science, economics, computer science and many other topics.
 Colleges and universities are starting to provide free online classes that can be audited.
-Harvard University, MIT and University of California Berkeley have joined forces to create edX, which will provide free online classes.
-Students will have tests and projects and will receive a certificate of completion if they demonstrate mastery of the subject.
+Harvard University, MIT and University of California Berkeley have joined forces to create edX, which provides free online classes.
+Students can receive a certificate of completion if they demonstrate mastery of the subject.

 For kids not quite ready for Harvard, check out websites like Superkids, which you can use to create math worksheets, and Starfall, which offers games and activities for kids learning to read.
 ABCMouse (for kids ages 2-8) and Adventure Academy (for elementary school age kids) both offer free trials of game-based online learning.

-Concurrent Enrollment: Homeschool high school students have more resources than ever, as many community colleges offer concurrent, or dual, enrollment.
-High school students can take classes at the community college, often free, and may even earn an associate’s degree by the time they graduate high school.
+Look into concurrent (dual) enrollment: Homeschool high school students have more resources than ever, as many community colleges offer concurrent, or dual, enrollment.
+High school students can take classes at the community college, often free, and may even earn an associate’s degree by the time they graduate from high school.
 Ask at your own community college about this option.
-Online organizations like American School can help you navigate high school homeschooling.
-There are also some colleges that offer free tuition to qualifying students.
+Some colleges offer free tuition to qualifying students.

-Free local events.
 Watch for free events in your area that celebrate or explain local history, or programs that teach science and nature.
-The Tucson Gem and Mineral Show opens its doors to thousands of schoolchildren for field trips, and they hold a special Junior Education section for kids.
+For example, the Tucson Gem and Mineral Show opens its doors to thousands of schoolchildren for field trips, and they hold a special Junior Education section for kids.
 Call your local event organizers and ask if they have any programs or events for kids.

 In addition to the ASTC and ACM reciprocal memberships, don’t forget about the AZA – Association of Zoos & Aquariums.
 Go here for reciprocity info: http://www.aza.org/reciprocity/